Getting Ready For Camp

 - In all cases, please also send the box that has the prescription label on it.

 - Growth Hormones and other Injectables: should come in their original packaging and will be kept in the Health Center.
 The box should have the prescription label on it.
-We recommend shipping those to camp in advance.

-Oral contraceptive pills and Accutane:
+Oral Contraceptive Pills and Accutane:

-- Labeling Instructions: be sure your child’s name is clearly labeled on each one and that it will not wear or rub off.
+- Labeling Instructions: be sure your child’s name is clearly labeled on each one packet and that it will not wear or rub off.
 If possible, please make sure the prescription label is attached or that you include the box for the product that has the prescription label on it.

 Lactase (Lactaid):